Code-the-Dream-School/python-200/assignments/04_ML_deep_learning.md

 - One limitation or risk you would flag before the team ships it

 The goal here is not to give the "right" answer — it is to practice translating what you observed in code into a decision with reasoning behind it.

+---

+Good luck!
+Deep learning can feel like a wall of math and jargon, but you have now done the actual thing: loaded a real pretrained model, run it on real images, benchmarked it against alternatives, and made a production recommendation.
+That is exactly the kind of hands-on experience that makes these tools feel approachable the next time you encounter them on the job.